How to start a dog walking business

 8. Create a good contact form.

 All of my clients fill out a form that includes information about their dogs such as allergies, aggression issues, old injuries, medications and emergency contacts.
-My dog walking contact form is also available for purchase with my other dog walking business forms.

 9. Create a business card and logo for your dog walking business.